proximax-storage/xpx-chain-devportal-docs/docs/rest-api/websockets.md

 **status/<ADDRESS>**

-The status channel notifies when a transaction related to an address rises an [errors](./status-errors.md).
+The status channel notifies when a transaction relates to an address rises an [errors](./status-errors.md).
 The message contains the error message and the transaction hash.